The Best Kayak Fishing Rod On The Market Today: Kayak Anglers Guide

 Ideal Rod Length For Kayak Fishing

-A handle that’s eight to ten inches long will be long enough to give you leverage for fighting big fish but short enough that it won’t constantly be getting in your way.
+A handle that’s six to eight inches long will be long enough to give you leverage for fighting big fish but short enough that it won’t constantly be getting in your way.

 What Species Are You Targeting?